-2. Make the marinade for the Chile-Marinated Skirt Steak (Carne Asada en Adobo de Guajillo) and refrigerate.
+2. Make the marinade for the Chile-Marinated Skirt Steak and refrigerate.

 3. Make the socca batter for the Tomato-Pesto Socca and refrigerate.

-5. Make a big batch of brown rice.
-Refrigerate some of the rice to have with the Slow-Cooker Dal Makhani and freeze the rest, to use later in the week for the Thai Fried Rice recipe.
+6. Make a double batch of Easy Brown Rice.
+Refrigerate enough to have with the Slow-Cooker Dal Makhani and freeze the rest, to use later in the week for the Thai Fried Rice recipe.

 Prep: 20 minutes